gwill1337/University-Network/README.md

 * **IPSec connectinon between HQ and Branch**
 * **NAT**

-Every switches and routers configured with:
+Every switch and router is configured with:
 * **Switchport Nonegotiate**
 * **STP Portfast on all access ports**
 * **BPDU Guard on all access ports**